 To hunt on any land in New Zealand requires the permission of the landowner.
 On public conservation land, this permission is obtained by getting a hunting permit from DOC.

-Apply online or find out where to get a hunting permit, and learn what species require specific permits.
+Apply online or find out where to get a hunting permit for hunting on public conservation land, and learn what species require specific permits.

 Aerially assisted trophy hunting, also known as heli-hunting, involves flying recreational hunters and their guides into high country areas by helicopter in search of trophy animals.